lalitha145/AI_DataPilot/README.md

 Live demo: **[https://ai-datapilot.streamlit.app/](https://ai-datapilot.streamlit.app/)**

 DataPilot lets you upload CSV/Excel files and ask analytical questions in plain English.
-Answers are **computed from your data with DuckDB** — the LLM only plans the query, it does not invent numbers.
+Answers are **computed from your data with DuckDB** — the LLM only plans the query, it does not invent answers.

 ---